This page contains frequently asked questions regarding Zoom.

 - IMPORTANT: Make sure the audio in your application itself or is not muted or turned down.
 Also make sure your system audio is not muted or turned down.

-- Only the person who scheduled the meeting can create and launch a pool while in session.
+- Only the person who scheduled the meeting can create poll for a Zoom meeting.

 - I had my participants window pop out but can't reattach it: